Regina Antwi

-Regina Antwi (born 26 November 1995) is a Ghanaian professional footballer who plays as a defender for the Indian Women's League club Sreebhumi and the Ghana women's national football team.
+Regina Antwi (born 26 November 1995) is a Ghanaian professional footballer who plays as a defender for the Ghana women's national football team.
 She represented Ghana at the U17 level at two World Cups in 2010 and 2012.
 She previously played for Hungarian club Diósgyőri VTK.

 Club career

 Antwi started her career with Vodafone Ladies before joining Ghatel Ladies Accra.
 She later joined Hasaacas Ladies in 2012.
 She would go on to become an integral member of the squad and help the club to win the Ghana Women's Premier League on three consecutive occasions and the 2019 Ghana Women's Special Competition.

 In 2019, she joined Hungarian side Diósgyőri VTK on a two-year deal.
 She played for the Női NB I for a season, before moving back to Ghana to rejoin her former club.
 She returned to Hasaacas ahead of the 2020–21 season which she helped the club in winning the treble, the league, the cup and the inaugural 2021 WAFU Zone B Tournament.

 In 2021, Antwi transferred to 1207 Antalya Spor to play in the Turkish Women's Football Super League.